-If 2020 has shown us anything, it’s that self-care and care for your COVID squad are super important.
+If the past few years have shown us anything, it’s that self-care is super important.
 That’s probably why we’re seeing more and more questions online and in our DM’s about how to care for yourself, a close friend, or a partner after an abortion or during an abortion at home.
 If you’re not sure what to expect or how to support yourself, or your friend, we got you.

 First Things First: You Are Not Alone